-The average intensity value of the filtered image and the varianceof the film grain image is calculated for each block within a flat region of the image.
+The average intensity value of the denoised image and the variance v of the film grain image is calculated for each block within a flat region of the image.
 Example results are plotted in Figure 65.

+Then, the variance is converted to grain strength with the following formula:

+s=3.0*v

-Note that the points higher than 32 << (bitDepth − 8) are discarded from the calculation to limit data points to meaningful values.The data points are used to determine intensity intervals and scaling factors (grain variance) in two steps:
+Data points (pairs of intensity & grain strength) with grain strength higher than 16 << (bitDepth – 8) are discarded to limit data points to meaningful values.
+If strength is higher than the maximum defined value, most likely variance is biased by edges and other high frequency components removed during the filtering (edges or fine details).

+The data points are then used to determine intensity intervals and scaling factors in two steps: